Skip to main content

 Fractions with the same denominator can be compared by the numerator.
 Fractions with the same numerator can be compared by the denominator because more parts means smaller pieces.

 Students can also compare fractions by using visual models or thinking about where the fractions sit on a number line.
+The farther right a fraction is on the number line, the greater it is.

 Example 5/8 is greater than 3/8 because the parts are the same size and 5 parts are more than 3 parts.